 Except for goodwill and mineral rights, intangible assets are amortised on a straight-line basis in profit or loss over the estimated useful lives, from the date they are available for use.
-The estimated useful lives for the current and comparative years for computer software is three to five years.
+The estimated useful life for computer software is three to five years.